palackjo/lecture_examples_python/README.md

 The subdirectory "test_results" contains the results of the single scripts.
 These are needed to be able to compare the actual results with desired results.
-Currently the actual results of an execution of each script are in that subdirectory.
+The actual results of an execution of each script are in that subdirectory.
-These files are just there to see what it looks like.
-In future this subdirectory should always be emptied after a comparison.

-_Currently it is possible to generate the output of the scripts.
-The comparison will be implemented as soon as set and match are implemented properly._
+The testing script can be used by giving it the parameter "create" or "compare".